Maryland Medicaid Eligibility for Long-Term Care: Income & Asset Limits

 Income & Asset Limits for Eligibility

-The three categories of long-term care Medicaid programs have differing financial and medical (functional) eligibility requirements.
+The three categories of Medicaid programs, though which long-term care is available, have differing financial and medical (functional) eligibility requirements.
 Further complicating financial eligibility is that the criteria changes annually, varies with marital status, and Maryland offers multiple pathways towards eligibility.

 Simplified Eligibility Criteria: Single Nursing Home Applicant

-Maryland seniors must be financially and medically eligible for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Contribute nearly all of their income towards nursing home costs 2) Assets under $2,500 3) Require a Nursing Home Level of Care.
+In 2026, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Contribute nearly all of their income towards nursing home costs 2) Assets under $2,500 3) Require a Nursing Home Level of Care.

 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long-term care from a Maryland Medicaid / Medical Assistance program.
 Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT: Not meeting all of the criteria does not mean one is ineligible or cannot become eligible for Medical Assistance.
 More.